diogob/postgres-copy/README.md

     COPY (SELECT name FROM "users" WHERE "users"."id" IN (1, 2, 3)) TO '/tmp/users.csv' WITH DELIMITER ',' CSV HEADER

+The COPY command also supports exporting the data in binary format.

+    User.select("name").where(:id => [1,2,3]).pg_copy_to "/tmp/users.dat", :format => :binary

+Which will generate the following SQL command:

+    COPY (SELECT name FROM "users" WHERE "users"."id" IN (1, 2, 3)) TO '/tmp/users.dat' WITH BINARY

+The copy_to_string method also supports this

+    puts User.pg_copy_to_string(:format => :binary)

 ### Using pg_copy_from

 Now, if you want to copy data from a CSV file into the database, you can use the pg_copy_from method.
 It will allow you to copy data from an arbritary IO object or from a file in the database server (when you pass the path as string).
 Let's first copy from a file in the database server, assuming again that we have a users table and that we are in the Rails console:

     User.pg_copy_from "/tmp/users.csv"